Skip to main content

 Recognised as leader in environmental education, place-based education and engagement, Nell has many years of experience working with the community and facilitating community participation in NRM programs and water sensitive urban design to create liveable places and healthy waterways.
 She has developed and implemented award winning education programs and in 2011 was acknowledged by her peers by winning Environmental Educator of the Year NSW, awarded by the Australian Association of Environmental Educators and received an Excellence in Environment award in Water Management for two rain garden projects in the Wolli Creek catchment.

-Christopher Noon โ€“ Treasurer
+Christopher Noon โ€“ Secretary

 Convenor Streamwatch Subcommittee